objcio/articles/2014-07-08-sandbox-scripting.md

 		NSAppleScriptErrorRange = "NSRange: {0, 0}";
 	}

-Even if Safari is, in fact, running.
+Even if Safari is running.
+What.
+The.

 Sandbox restrictions
 --------------------

+You're trying to run this script from an application sandbox.
+As far as that sandbox is concerned, Safari is, in fact, not running.

-No one gave your app permission to talk to Safari.
-It's a pretty big security hole.
-A script can easily get the contents of the current page or even run JavaScript on any tab of any window.
-Imagine how great you'd feel if one of those pages was your bank account.
+The problem is that no one gave your app permission to talk to Safari.
+This turns out to be a pretty big security hole: a script can easily get the contents of the current page or even run JavaScript against any tab of any window in browser.
+Imagine how great that would be if one of those pages was for your bank account.
+Or a page that contained a form field with your credit card number.
+Ouch.

+That, in a nutshell, is why arbitrary script execution was banned from the Mac App Store.

-Things got a lot better with the release of OS X 10.8 (Mountain Lion) Apple introduced a new abstract class called NSUserScriptTask.
-There are three concrete subclasses that let you run Unix shell commands (NSUserUnixTask), Automator workflows (NSUserAutomatorTask), and of course AppleScript (NSUserAppleScriptTask).
-The remainder of this tutorial will focus on that last class since it's the most common use case.
+Luckily, things have gotten much better in recent releases of OS X. In 10.8 (Mountain Lion), Apple introduced a new abstract class called `NSUserScriptTask`.
+There are three concrete subclasses that let you run Unix shell commands (`NSUserUnixTask`), Automator workflows (`NSUserAutomatorTask`), and of course AppleScript (`NSUserAppleScriptTask`).
+The remainder of this tutorial will focus on that last class since it's the one most commonly used.

-"Driving security policy through user intent"
-Tell the user why you're installing a script and what it's going to do.
-Remember, they can also delete script at any time.
+Apple's mantra for the application sandbox is "Driving security policy through user intent."
+In practice, this means a user has to decide they want to run your script, no matter where it came from.
+You need permission to run a script and once that permission is granted, the script is run in a way where its interaction with the rest of the system is limited. `NSUserScriptTask` makes all this possible.

-Installing Scripts
+Installing scripts
 ------------------

-There is only one place where your automation script can be installed.
-Application Scripts is in Library folder.
-One that most people can't even get to because Library is hidden.
-How do you get the script where it needs to be?
+The "granting access" part of this system is that an application can only run scripts from a specific folder in the User's account.
+The only way scripts can get into that folder is if the user copies them there.

+This presents a challenge: the folder is in User > Library > Application Scripts and is named using the application's bundle identifier.
+For [Scriptinator](https://github.com/chockenberry/Scriptinator) it's `com.iconfactory.Scriptinator`.
+None of this is very user friendly, especially since the Library folder is hidden by default on OS X.

+One approach to this problem is to implement some code that makes is easy for your customer to open this hidden folder.
+For example:

+	NSError *error;
+	NSURL *directoryURL = [[NSFileManager defaultManager] URLForDirectory:NSApplicationScriptsDirectory inDomain:NSUserDomainMask appropriateForURL:nil create:YES error:&error];
+	[[NSWorkspace sharedWorkspace] openURL:directoryURL];

+That's a great solution for scripts actually written by a customer.
+But sometimes you'll want to help the end user install scripts that you've written to make a part of your app work better.
+How do you get scripts from your application bundle into the user's scripts folder?

+The solution here is to get a permission to write into that folder.
+You need to update your app's Capabilities under App Sandbox > File Access to "User Selected File to Read/Write".
+Again, user intent is the guiding factor here:

 	NSError *error;
 	NSURL *directoryURL = [[NSFileManager defaultManager] URLForDirectory:NSApplicationScriptsDirectory inDomain:NSUserDomainMask appropriateForURL:nil create:YES error:&error];